 To let shoppers know about the online shopping feature, we came up with this official Local Pickup Pile in the store.
 April made a sign for it, and she may show it more to her customers via Instagram and a future newsletter to customers.
 Shoppers can select the Free Local Pickup option at checkout, and then come in when they can, and visit with April!
 I love getting these personalized pink Post-It notes on the bag!

-Up Next: Knot Too Shabby on the other end of Main Street is in the final stages of our website redesign for her shop.
+Up Next: Knot Too Shabby on the other end of Main Street is in the final stages of website redesign for her shop.
 Stay tuned!
 There are LOADS of things you’ll find in her store other than the Annie Sloan furniture paint.
 Which is of course, everyone’s favorite.

-Editor’s Note: This article is a Sponsored Partner Post A Little Beacon Blog did with Katie James, Inc., which is also part of A Little Beacon Blog and is also run by me - Katie (it’s like owning different restaurants that serve different food).
+Editor’s Note: This article is a Sponsored Partner Post that A Little Beacon Blog did with Katie James, Inc., which is also part of A Little Beacon Blog and is also run by me - Katie (it’s like owning different restaurants that serve different food).
 This article a way to show you about our design and consulting services, but it made for a pretty good article regardless, don’t you think? ;) We can do these kind of editorial approved Partner Posts for your business as well.
 See our Media Kit for details, and reach out if you have a topic that might be appropriate.